Preet2fun/cloudautomation/README.md

 # cloudautomation
-- This repo is created for different cloud automation stuff
+- This repo is created for different cloud automation stuff.
+-